andresitodeguzman/hemlo/README.md

 };
 ```

-In order for me to access handleClick(), I will convert the `view` name into camel case, of which in this example is `aboutMe`.
+In order for me to access handleClick() in any view, I will convert the `view` name into camel case, of which in this example is `aboutMe`.
 Here's the example in the html.

 ```html
 <button onclick="aboutMe.handleClick()">Click Me!</button>
 ```

-What this means is that you can also call methods from other views.
-As long as you follow the camel case scheme.

 ### Navigation
 In order to navigate through views, you can use the provided `router.navigate()` method of Hemlo utils if you're navigating through a method.
 Also, you can simply use the traditional href in anchor tags, ex: `<a href="#!/sample-page">Sample Page</a>`.
 Just always remember to add a `#!` when using href.